Why you can trust The Zebra

 |Gender||Average Yearly Cost|

 One pro of getting married — in addition to the honeymoon — is the improved deal you often earn on auto insurance.
-In Massachusetts, wedded drivers save $0 per year on car insurance.
-This is less than the national mean of $76.
+In Massachusetts, however, married drivers pay the same price as single drivers because the state bars marital status as an insurance rating factor.

 |Marital Status||Average Annual Rate|